High-Efficiency Resonant Beam Charging and Communication: Scheme analysis and model establishment

 where $g_0$ is gain coefficient under low pump power, $N_0$ denotes the transparency carrier density, and $g$ expresses the saturation gain coefficient.

-To define $g$, we need to analyze the energy saturation condition where the gain and loss are in a balance~\cite{koechneR2013solid}.
-According to Fig.~\ref{sys structure}, the cavity includes reflectors M1, M2, TIM, and gain medium.
-Resonant beams propagate in the cavity and passes through these components.
-In this process, optical elements such as M1 will absorb or reflect part of beam causing energy loss.
-In contrast, energy gains on the gain medium.
-Thus, after one round-trip, if the beam returns to the origin point and its energy is unchanged, we can conclude that the system achieves the balance of loss and gain.
-This equilibrium condition is called a saturation condition which is depicted in Fig.~\ref{Powercycling}.
-As can be seen, after one-trip energy cycle, the initial energy density will become $I R_{2} R_{1} G^{2} V^{2}$ from $I$.
+To define the parameter $g$, it is essential to analyze the energy saturation condition, characterized by an equilibrium between gain and loss within the system~\cite{koechneR2013solid}.
+According to Fig.~\ref{sys structure}, the spatially separated resonator cavity includes reflectors M1, M2, TIM, and gain medium.
+During the propagation of the resonant beam within the cavity, optical elements, notably M1, either absorb or reflect a portion of the beam, resulting in energy losses.
+Conversely, energy is gained in the gain medium.
+Consequently, if the beam, after completing one round-trip within the cavity, returns to its point of origin with its energy unaltered, it can be inferred that the system has attained a state of equilibrium between loss and gain.
+This specific equilibrium state is referred to as the saturation condition.
+From Fig.~\ref{Powercycling}, after one-trip energy cycle, the initial energy density will become $I R_{2} R_{1} G^{2} V^{2}$ from $I$.
 When the saturation condition is satisfied, the $I R_{2} R_{1} G^{2} V^{2}$ should equal to $I$, and parameters have the relationship as:

-where $G=\exp(\Gamma gl)$ express the overall gain factor.
-Each time the beam travels through the gain, the beam energy intensity will increase by $G$ times. $R_1$ and $R_2$ can be considered as the beam emission ratio of M1 and M2.
-Then, $g$ can be defined as:
+where $G=\exp(\Gamma gl)$ expresses the overall gain factor (each time the beam travels through the gain, the beam energy intensity will increase by $G$ times), $R_1$ and $R_2$ can be considered as the beam emission ratio of M1 and M2.
+At this time, $g$ can be depicted as: